skip to Main Content

 From the arrival of the Tipitaka in 386 A.D. until 1057 A.D.
 Buddhism flourished but went into decline due to famines, wars, disease, and civil unrest, this is also mentioned in the inscription on the Kalyani stone plaque in the Shwedagon Pagoda.

-Many archeological finds such as terracotta votive plaques with images of Vishnu and the four headed Brahma indicate that the Mahayana form of Buddhism practiced in India co-existed with Theravada Buddhism in Myanmar.
+Many archaeological finds such as terracotta votive plaques with images of Vishnu and the four-headed Brahma indicate that the Mahayana form of Buddhism practised in India co-existed with Theravada Buddhism in Myanmar.

 There was a Buddhist revival when King Anawrahta of Bagan with the help of Maha Thera Shin Arahan a native monk from Thaton brought the Tipitaka to Bagan making a concerted effort to formalize the Theravada school of Buddhism and to make it the main form of worship in the country, resulting in the beautiful monuments seen in Bagan today.

-Before Shwedagon Pagoda in Burma there was an abundance of stories, myths, and legends surrounding the iconic Shwedagon Pagoda.
+Before the Shwedagon Pagoda in Burma, there was an abundance of myths, and legends surrounding the iconic Shwedagon Pagoda.
 This website gives a nice concise history with a panoramic view from the air

 Before Shwedagon Pagoda In Burma